paulch42/lean-spec/md/Sort.md

 The predicate `ordered₂` is typical of a traditional approach, perhaps with the exception the result is a `Prop` rather than a `Bool`.
 Dependently typed languages such as Lean offer an alternative approach; namely that of _Inductive Predicates_.
-An inductive predicate is simply an inductive defintion of a proposition as opposed to an inductive defintion of a type (list, tree, etc), and a member of the inductive proposition is a proof of the proposition.
+An inductive predicate is simply an inductive definition of a proposition as opposed to an inductive definition of a type (list, tree, etc), and a member of the inductive proposition is a proof of the proposition.
 For `ordered` we could have:

 ```lean